General questions about Treezone

 Can I take my camera?

-Cameras can be taken with you as long as they are secure so you cannot drop them from the course.
+Cameras can be taken with you as long as they are secure so you cannot drop them from the course (we don't want them to break, or perhaps land on someone's head!).
 Other items should be stored safely in a zipped pocket, in one of our small free lockers in the cabin or left in the car or with a spectator.
 We do not accept responsibility for your belongings while you are here.

 Do you open in all weather?